The lost healing art of whole nutrition

 I chalked up my chronic back pain to being a weightlifter since the age of 14.
 I reasoned that I was anything but cautious when it came to loading up the barbell with heavy weights every time I went to the gym.
 I figured that I must have damaged my lower back muscles to the point of being irreparable.
 So I suffered from the pain.
 I never went to the doctor for it, because I was afraid of what they might recommend in the way of drugs and surgery.
 I figured the back pain was a better choice than the possibility of a medical error that could leave me permanently incapacitated, or worse.

 The strange thing is that the pain didn’t stay; it came and went, periodically flaring up.
-I would be pain-free for weeks or months and then suddenly I could hardly get out of bed in the morning or lift my brief case on my way to work.
+I would be pain-free for weeks or months and then suddenly I could hardly get out of bed in the morning or lift my brief case without pain.

 A treatment from the Civil War

-Having minored in History in college, I was particularly interested in the American Civil War period; and a few days before Gil and his wife came to visit us I came across an interesting letter that a young soldier wrote home while he was sitting around a campfire with his comrades.
-The infantryman wrote that he suffered from horrible headaches, but found that a couple of strong cups of coffee would make them disappear like magic.
+Having minored in History in college, I was particularly interested in the American Civil War period and would occasionally read an article about a specific part of this era.
+A few days before Gil and his wife accompanied us for dinner, I came across an interesting letter that a young soldier wrote home while he was sitting around a campfire with his comrades.
+Along with some mentioning some minor details about his life as a soldier, the infantryman told his mother that he found a way to deal with his horrible headaches and that a couple of strong cups of coffee would make them disappear like magic.

-When we all went out for dinner — Gil and his wife Betty and Janice and I — I happened to have a headache so bad that I could barely think or see straight.
+By the time Gil and his wife Betty arrived at our house to leave for the restaurant, I had developed a severe headache so bad that I could barely think or see straight.
 I wasn’t much of a coffee drinker, but when we sat down at the restaurant I immediately ordered a cup and drank it down as soon as it had cooled to a tolerable temperature.
 And then I called over the waiter and asked for a refill, and I drank that cup as fast as I could.
 Like magic, my headache completely disappeared.
 I was beyond amazed and thought that I could have been using this coffee cure instead of suffering for the past twenty some-odd years!
 I felt like Benjamin Franklin the moment he discovered electricity.
 Or something like that.

 Fast forward to my cure